BricqsBricqs

 Every developer guide, in one place

 The cluster below mirrors the marketing IA.
-Every marketing guide has at least one paired developer guide — pick by goal, by primitive, or by surface.
+Every strategy guide should hand off cleanly into a technical concept, an implementation pattern, or the API reference — pick by goal, by primitive, or by surface.

 What you get from the engine